ropdxm/cultivia-ai/README.md

-# This project is for NIS-Hackathon.
+# This project is for NIS-Hackathon Shymkent.
 Deploying cultivia-ai model using flask.